Engineering subgap states in superconductors by the symmetry of altermagnetism

 With the recent advent of altermagnetism \cite{Libor22,landscape22}, a powerful avenue has emerged for coupling spins in superconductors thanks to the altermagnetic spin-orbit properties~\cite{Hayami19,NakaNatCommun2019,Hayami20,NakaPRB2020,Ma2021,Qihang22,Mazin22,Bailing,krempasky2024,Song2025,fukayarev}.
 Altermagnets (AMs) are spin-compensated magnetic materials with a nonrelativistic momentum-dependent spin splitting and anisotropic spin-polarized Fermi surfaces~\cite{Wu2004}, which result in zero net magnetization and hence vanishing stray fields unlike ferromagnets~\cite{Giilmemory,Giil2024}.
 In combination with SCs, AMs have already been shown to host intriguing properties~\cite{fukayarev}, such as orientation-dependent Andreev reflections~\cite{Sun23,Papaj23,maeda24,Niu_2024,nagae2024,Wenjun25}, anomalous Josephson currents~\cite{zhang2024,Ouassou23,Beenakker23,Bo2024,fukaya2024,sun2024,Cheng24}, nontrivial light-matter coupling~\cite{fu2025floquet,fu2025light}, superconducting diodes~\cite{Banerjeediode04,qingfengdiode24,perfectdiode25}, spin-triplet Cooper pairs~\cite{Maeda2025, chakraborty2024,khodas2025strain,PhysRevB.111.054520,parshukov2025}, Majorana states~\cite{cano23,Zhongbo23,CCLiu1,CCLiu2,mondal2024,hadjipaschalis2025Mzm}, among other phenomena~\cite{Carvalhoprb2024,Sukhachov24,SeungBeom25,Hujinxin25,sumita2025phase,Maiani25,Belzig25,chatterjee2025interplay,Yokoyama25floquet,hodge2025platform,KokkelerSciPost25}.
 Despite the impressive advances, the use of altermagnetism for realizing subgap states is still an open problem.

 In this work, we demonstrate the emergence and control of highly tunable subgap states by using altermagnetism in unconventional SCs.
-To show this, we focus on a hybrid system composed of a two-dimensional SC with altermagnetism due to its proximity to an AM [Fig.~\ref{Fig1}(a)], where a normal probe enables the detection of bulk and surface subgap states.
-We consider various types of unconventional SCs combined with $d$- and $g$-wave AMs, which allows us to reveal various types of subgap states, including bulk zero energy flat bands and SABSs and listed in Fig.~\ref{Fig1}(b).
-We further demonstrate that these subgap states give rise to strong charge and spin conductance signatures, enabling their detection and also the identification of the type of altermagnetism supporting them.
-Our findings demonstrate that altermagnetism can be effectively harnessed to generate tunable subgap states and spin currents in superconducting systems.
+To show this, we focus on a hybrid system composed of a two-dimensional SC with altermagnetism due to its proximity to an AM [Fig.\,\ref{Fig1}(a)], where a normal probe enables the detection of bulk and surface subgap states.
+We consider various types of unconventional SCs combined with $d$-wave AMs [Fig.\,\ref{Fig1}(b)], which allows us to reveal different types of subgap states, including bulk zero energy flat bands and SABSs, as listed in Fig.\,\ref{Fig1}(c).
+Such subgap states are driven by the symmetry contrast between competing superconducting and magnetism orders and give rise to strong charge conductance signatures, enabling their detection and also the identification of the type of altermagnetism supporting them.